fabulous-dev/Fabulous.XamarinForms/README.md

 ### Sponsor Fabulous

 Donating is a fantastic way to support all the efforts going into making Fabulous the best declarative UI framework for dotnet.
-We accept donations through GitHub Sponsors program.
+We accept donations through the GitHub Sponsors program.

 If you need support see Commercial Support section below.